POSITION: Attorney –Eviction Defense Center (Multiple Positions)

-The Organization: LAFLA is a nonprofit law firm that protects and advances the rights of the most underserved—leveling the playing field and ensuring that everyone can have access to the justice system.
-With more than 90 years of service, LAFLA is the first and most experienced legal aid organization in Greater Los Angeles.
-LAFLA has more than 170 employees, including more than 80 attorneys, who provide free services and resources on a broad range of civil legal issues that impact health, safety, and self-sufficiency.
-Every year, LAFLA helps more than 100,000 people find their voice, regain control of their lives, and build a brighter future.
-Our unique combination of neighborhood offices, self-help centers at courthouses, and domestic violence clinics put LAFLA on the frontlines in communities at the forefront of change.
-LAFLA also engages in impact litigation to help enact long-term systemic change—actively collaborating with a network of public and private partners to expand access to justice, identify needs in the communities we serve, and change laws and policies that adversely affect the underserved.
+The Organization: LAFLA (www.LAFLA.org) is a nonprofit law firm that protects and advances the rights of the most underserved – leveling the playing field and ensuring that everyone can have access to the justice system.
+Every year, LAFLA helps more than 100,000 people in civil legal matters by providing direct legal representation and other legal assistance for low- income people across the Greater Los Angeles region.
+Our unique combination of neighborhood offices, self-help centers at courthouses, and domestic violence clinics puts LAFLA on the frontlines in communities at the forefront of change.
+LAFLA has over 100 employees with over 70 attorneys.
+LAFLA operates five neighborhood offices and several off-site locations.
 For more information, please visit www.lafla.org

 The Project: Stay Housed L.A. is a new project to bring much-needed eviction defense resources to tenants in Los Angeles County communities and may be the first step towards a “Right to Counsel” for tenant eviction defense.
 LAFLA’s Eviction Defense Center, which supports Stay Housed L.A., will work in collaboration with other internal and external eviction defense projects as well as a multi-organizational coalition.

 LAFLA is currently accepting applications for the position of Attorney.

 NOTE – This position is part of a special program created using designated funds.
 The position is currently funded for 12 months with a possible extension.

 *Assigned location is subject to change during the course of employment.